Friends for Youth 1 to 1 Mentoring

 - Promote best practices and safety in all mentoring programs in the community

-The essential components of Friends for Youth Mentoring Services include:
+The essential components of Friends for Youth 1 to 1 Mentoring Services include:

 - Using mentor recruitment strategies that realistically portray benefits, practices, and challenges of mentoring and having written statements of eligibility

-- Recruiting mentee (youth clients) who have needs that best match their services and having written statements of eligibility
+- Recruitment of mentee (youth clients) who have needs that best match the Friends for Youth 1 to 1 Mentoring services and having written statements of eligibility

 - Conducting a comprehensive mentor screening process